simonmichael/hledger_site/src/faq.md

 What does effective mean ?
 If there are more than two dates of interest, what to call the others ?

-### Are effective/secondary dates and posting dates the same ?
+### Are secondary dates and posting dates the same ?
 Which should I use ?

 No, they're different; though often they are tried for a similar use case (transactions which have more than one date of interest).